Log Buffer #265, A Carnival of the Vanities for DBAs

 Mar 30, 2012 / By Fahd Mirza

-Weathers are changing, clocks are being adjusted too, and the changes at the technological fronts are as usual rapid, frequent and over-whelming.
+The weather is changing, clocks are being adjusted, and the changes at the technological front are as usual rapid, frequent, and over-whelming.
 Keeping up with such rapid-fire changes is a project in itself.
-In database triangle of Oracle, MySQL, and SQL Server; patches, updates, features, tricks, and tips are booming and so is this Log Buffer Edition, which is Log Buffer #265.
+In the database triangle of Oracle, SQL Server, and MySQL, patches, updates, features, tricks, and tips are booming, and so is this Log Buffer Edition.

 How often are you backing up your cloud services?
 Tim Hall asks.

 Toon Koppelaars blogs about the fourth use-case for the triggers.

 Which PLAN_HASH_VALUE Appears in V$SQLAREA?
 Charles Hooper answers.

 Randolf Geist notes that Oracle 11.2 introduced a set of new Query Transformations; among others, there is the ability to coalesce subqueries, which means that multiple correlated subqueries can be merged into a number of less subqueries.

 Jonathan Gardner discovers his strengths and weaknesses on the technical side after certification.